eXpandFramework/Reactive.XAF/src/Modules/JobScheduler.Hangfire/Readme.md

     });
    ```

 In the screencast you can see `how to declare, schedule, pause, resume and get more details` for a Job.
+Consult the previous code snippets as the video record uses outdated api.

 <twitter tags="#Hangfire #Blazor">